OmarOakheart/nPhase/README.md

 Optional parameters are described further down.

+### Outputs

+o One fastQ file per predicted haplotig in OUTPUT_FOLDER/Phased/FastQ/

+o Three plots in OUTPUT_FOLDER/Phased/Plots/:
+    o SAMPLE_NAME_minOvl_minSim_maxID_coverageVis.{png|svg|pdf}: Coverage of each haplotig plotted against your reference genome o SAMPLE_NAME_minOvl_minSim_maxID_discordanceVis.{png|svg|pdf}: Violin plot for each haplotig showing the distribution of allele frequency within the haplotig.
+Values around 0.5 here are a sign that two distinct haplotypes were erroneously merged into one o SAMPLE_NAME_minOvl_minSim_maxID_phasedVis.{png|svg|pdf}: Displays the haplotigs along the genome

+o Six tab-separated value (.tsv) files in OUTPUT_FOLDER/Phased/:
+    o SAMPLE_NAME_minOvl_minSim_maxID_variants.tsv: For each haplotig, the haplotig name, chromosome, position, base o SAMPLE_NAME_minOvl_minSim_maxID_clusterReadNames.tsv: For each haplotig, the names of reads that comprise it o SAMPLE_NAME_minOvl_minSim_maxID_phasedDataFull.tsv: For each haplotig, the position, chromosome, y position of each phased SNP.
+Raw data, not used to generate the phasedVis plot. o SAMPLE_NAME_minOvl_minSim_maxID_discordanceVis.tsv: For each haplotig, the haplotig name, chromosome, position, base, frequency, coverage.
+Used to generate the discordanceVis plot. o SAMPLE_NAME_minOvl_minSim_maxID_phasedDataSimple.tsv: For each haplotig, the start position, stop position, chromosome, y position.
+Used to generate the phasedVis plot. o SAMPLE_NAME_minOvl_minSim_maxID_covVis.tsv: For each haplotig, the haplotig name, chromosome, 5kb window, mean coverage for the window

 # nphase partial

 Alternatively, if you already mapped your short reads to a reference, or your long reads, or already variant called your mapped short reads, you can try to use